yangshunzhi1994/EdgeRNN/README.md

 Speech keyword recognition uses the Google's Speech Commands dataset, which can be obtained from the following web page:http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz.

 Decompress these two datasets and put them in the data directory.
-The directory for data is as follows:
+That is, the data folder contains the following files:

+      ./data:
+             --IEMOCAP_full_release  folder
+             --speech_commands_v0.01 folder
+             --COMMANDS.py
+             --COMMANDS_data.h5
+             --IEMOCAP.py
+             --IEMOCAP_data.h5